Finding Co-Founders and Creating Cooperative Culture with Yana Ludwig

 You can learn more about Yana and her work at www.yanaludwig.net.

-- Yana’s online course, Starting an Intentional Community, has been newly made into a on-demand course ideal for people just getting started with a community project or dreaming of starting one.
+- Yana’s online course, Starting an Intentional Community, is a learn-at-your-own-pace, on-demand course ideal for people just getting started with a community project or dreaming of starting one.

 Follow the show and see inspiring images and video of community life on Instagram @InsideCommunityPodcast – I’d love to hear from you there!
 If this content has been meaningful or useful to you, please subscribe, rate and review on your favorite podcast platform, and share with your friends and folks you know who are curious about living Inside Community.
 Your financial support of Inside Community helps us to continue to create meaningful and exciting content and I hope you’ll consider donating.

 — Rebecca, your podcast host